4K1D3V/Pl-Hide-Pro/Group.md

 ## Inheritance

-In the "**included-groups**" section you can add other groups (The group type of the inherited groups is that of the parent group).
+In the "**included-groups**" section you can add other groups.
 The commands and tab completion from the "included groups" will be added to this group.
 Note that the implemented groups **implement their implemented groups**!​
 So the inheritance is recursive means: if you have, for example, 3 groups: Default, Moderator, Admin.
 Moderator inherits from Default and Admin inherits from Moderator, then Admin also inherits the Default group, since Moderator inherits it

-**The group modes are always be taken from the parent group**
+## Group merging

+A player can also have several groups:
+If two or more groups have the same priority and the player has permission for them, all groups for which the player has permission will be applied

 Example group:
 ```